 Then read on!
 This is the article for you!

 Generally, light colours can make a small room look bigger, brighter, and more inviting.
 Lighter shades reflect light, while dark colours absorb it, therefore making the space feel smaller.
-So, unsurprisingly, most people opt for lighter tones when painting their small rooms.
+So, unsurprisingly, most people opt for lighter tones when choosing paint colours for their small rooms.

 However, sometimes, dark, rich tones can add depth to a room and create a dramatic look.
 So, if this is the kind of effect you’re after, you can try a deep colour instead.
 Dark tones can work well in rooms with little natural light, too, as they won’t look as washed out.
 Keep in mind, though, that dark colours are not that easy to work with, so you may need the help and advice of an expert decorator.